 The objective of Moving Docs is to engage urban and rural audiences across Europe through regular and simultaneous screenings of the best European and international documentary films.
-This is achieved through the joint action of eight innovative and pioneering initiatives operating in Cyprus, Greece, Italy, Poland, Portugal, Scotland, Spain, Sweden, Norway, Denmark and Finland, in conjunction with the expertise and leadership of the European Documentary Network (EDN).
+This is achieved through the joint action of six innovative and pioneering initiatives in conjunction with the expertise and leadership of the European Documentary Network (EDN).

 The initiative is structured around ‘European Screening Days’, unique media moments which connect diverse European audiences.
 These screening days consist of the simultaneous European screenings of documentaries that have already premiered at important festivals or received significant awards.
 Taking place in multiple locations and on multiple platforms across Europe, they engage audiences through issues relevant to contemporary life, communicated through theme-led European campaigns.
 Special attention is given to films that promote inter-cultural understanding, sustainable living and human rights.